5 from 30 votes

 • 1 lb Italian sausage

-• 6 oz bacon chopped into 1" pieces
+• 6 oz bacon (chopped into 1" pieces)

 • 2 cups chicken broth

-• 2 lbs red potatoes sliced
+• 2 lbs red potatoes (sliced, no need to peel)

-• 3 cups kale roughly chopped
+• 3 cups kale (roughly chopped)

 • 16 oz half and half